 However, being proactive here may not be enough.
 The real future in automated cannabis growing may be in hydroponics and aeroponics, which both offer efficiency advantages that greenhouses cannot match.

-Seedo, a cannabis company based in Israel, has developed totally automated, enclosed home grow systems that leverage the advantages of hydroponic methodology.
-Taking things one step further, they have launched a new project that promises to be the first fully-automated large-scale cannabis farm ever built.
-The farm will consist of larger versions of their self-contained home growing units, each of which will be large enough to produce 360 lbs. of dried cannabis buds each year.
-Artificial intelligence and robotics will both be deployed in the project, which is expected to generate $24 million worth of product in its first three years of operation.
+Seedo, a cannabis company based in Israel, has developed automated, enclosed home-grow systems that leverage the advantages of hydroponic methodology.
+Taking things one step further, they have launched a new project that promises to be the first fully automated large-scale cannabis farm ever built.
+The farm will consist of larger versions of their self-contained home-growing units, each of which will be large enough to produce 360 lbs. of dried cannabis buds each year.
+Artificial intelligence and robotics will both be deployed in the project, which is expected to generate $24 million worth of products in its first three years of operation.

 This project is experimental but is based on sound growing principles and is likely to be duplicated quickly if it proves successful.